MasonHollo/MasonHollo/readme.md

 Hi, I'm Mason Holloman

-I am currently a student at App Acadamy studding to be a software engineer.
+I am currently a student at App Acadamy studying to be a software engineer.